 Our inability to wake up for fajr at the right time is an influence of Shaitan, and we need to make deliberate efforts every day to fight him.
 Defeating Shaytaan is not a one-day thing.
 And his influence is certainly not something that we can assume will never get to us because of how righteous we think we are.
 Therefore, we should wake up every day with the determination to do our best to keep Shaytaan away from us.

 Obtaining Islamic knowledge (from the Right Sources)

-Iblees asks for a reprieve until Day of Judgement
+Iblees asks for a reprieve until the Day of Judgement

-When Satan refused to obey Allah’s commands, Allah asked him for the reasons of disobedience of the Lord or the worlds.
+When Satan refused to obey Allah’s commands, Allah asked him for the reasons of disobedience of the Lord or the world.
 So, in the end – on the Day of Judgment – when we are all made to account for what we had done in this life, we won’t be able to blame Satan for the bad deeds that we did because of how he had incited us.
 Rather, this is what Satan will say on the Day of judgment.
-Allah says in the Quran:
+Allah says:

 “O Iblees (Satan)!
 What is your reason for not being among the prostrators?”

 (Iblees (Satan)) said: “I am not the one to prostrate myself to a human being, whom You created from sounding clay of altered black smooth mud.”
 (Quran, Surah al-Hijr:32 – 33).

 The battle against Satan can only be won if we are aware of his traps, and if we apply the strategies to defeat him.
 On the Day of Judgement, Satan will confess to his sins and mischief.
 He will declare before all of creation that Allah is the One who tells the truth.

 Being thankful to Allah for the gift of Eeman and seeking His Protection for it